jbla484/Sorting-Algorithms-in-Java/README.md

 **stable:** `Yes` - **time:** `O(n^2)` - **space:** `O(1)`

-It's a stable sorting algorithm that seeks to sort a list one element at a time.
-With each iteration, it takes the next element waiting to be sorted, and adds it, in proper location, to those elements that have already been sorted.
+The insertion sort algorithm has two partitions, the sorted partition being the first element in the array, and the unsorted partition being every element after that.
+With each iteration, it takes the next element waiting to be sorted (from the unsorted partition), and adds it, in proper location, to the sorted partition.